scribe-security/docs/docs/ci-integrations/gitlabci.md

 # Gitlab CI
 Scribe support evidence collecting and integrity verification for GitLab CI.

+Integrations provides several options enabling generation of SBOMs from various sources.
+The usage examples on this page demonstrate several use cases of SBOM collection (SBOM from a publicly available Docker image, SBOM from a Git repository, SBOM from a local directory) as well as several use cases of uploading the evidence either to the Gitliab CI workflows or to the Scribe Service.

 ## Installation
 Install the Scribe `valint` CLI tool:
 ```yaml